ChenyanFR/github-contribution-log/README.md

 ### Expected Behavior

-When `vmmap` displays the memory map, the mapping that contains the TLS base address should be labeled or annotated so users can easily recognize the TLS region.
+When `vmmap` displays the memory map, it should annotate the exact TLS base address inside the relevant mapping, rather than relabeling the entire mapping as TLS.
+This avoids implying that the whole page is TLS when the TLS base is not page-aligned and the page may contain non-TLS padding or other data.

 ### Current Behavior